Today we are going to look at the Synology NAS setup process on DSM 7!

 1. Open Control Panel, Hardware & Power, then UPS.

-2. Enable UPS support.
-You can then configure the time before your NAS enters safe mode, and even shut down your UPS if you’d like.
+2. Enable UPS support and select the UPS type that you own.
+You can then configure the time before your NAS enters safe mode.

 If you aren’t exposing your NAS to the internet, some of these settings won’t affect you.
 However, it’s still a good idea to change them.
 If you are exposing your NAS to the internet, these settings are mandatory!

-4.1 How to Setup Synology NAS DSM Update Settings
+3.1 How to Set up Synology NAS DSM Update Settings

-1. Open Control Panel and select Update & Restore.
+1. Open the Control Panel and select Update & Restore.

-2. Select Update Settings and Automatically install the new update.
-Pick a date and time (preferably during the middle of the night) that updates will install.
+2. Select Update Settings and Automatically install important updates that fixed critical security issues and bugs (Recommended).
+Pick a date and time (preferably during the middle of the night) that updates will be installed.
+If you won’t be logging into your NAS very frequently, you can consider selecting Automatically install the latest update.

 A Denial-of-Service (DoS) attack’s purpose is to shut down your machine or network making it inaccessible.
 Synology has an easy way to protect against this.

-4.5 How to Setup the Synology NAS Firewall
+3.5 How to Set up the Synology NAS Firewall

 Synology’s firewall monitors incoming and outgoing network traffic and permits or blocks data packets based on the security rules defined.
 This is incredibly important, as this firewall will be what determines which traffic should be permitted to your NAS.